How To Do Dolphin Plank Pose (Makara Adho Mukha Svanasana)

 Here are some considerations when practicing Dolphin Plank Pose:

-• Always listen to your body – if something doesn’t feel right, don’t force it!
-You can modify the pose with blocks or cushions until you gain strength and mobility.
+• Always listen to your body.
+If something doesn’t feel right, don’t force it!
+You can change the pose with blocks or cushions until you gain strength and mobility.

-• Pay special attention to alignment; make sure your elbows line up directly below your shoulders and keep an engaged core throughout the pose.
+• Pay special attention to alignment.
+Make sure your elbows line up below your shoulders and keep an engaged core throughout the pose.

-Safety is key to every yoga practice, so take time to research poses before attempting them and ensure they are safe for you given any existing health conditions.
+Safety is key to every yoga practice.
+Take time to research poses before attempting them.
+Ensure they are safe for you given any existing health conditions.

 Precautionary Measures For Beginners

-Below are some tips on how beginners can safely start practicing yoga dolphin plank:
+Below are some tips on how beginners can start practicing yoga dolphin plank:

 Frequently Asked Questions